OR WAIT 15 SECS

 Although good manufacturing practices (GMPs) have for the most part remained the same since the 1970s, increased computerization and automation since that time means that risk assessment has taken a systems-based approach.

+Industry's role.
 Industry is taking a more proactive look at ensuring well-characterized quality systems—those systems for which the link between process requirements and their influence on product quality is well understood and scientifically sound.
 Companies still must ensure that their standard documents as well as training and operating procedures are in place, but it is now in the context of control-focused documentation.
 A company must ensure that an investigator understands the application of the quality system to its product and the link between that documentation and essential product requirements.

 "You can't just focus on the details and the particulars of doing something," says Chris Smith, vice-president of regulatory affairs and quality at AAIPharma (Wilmington, NC).
 "Instead you focus on creating a process that will ensure quality every time."

 Companies must make the investment to develop the good science, the proper product and process characterizations, the properly derived quality system and product-control frameworks.
 "Companies are still not getting the essence of good product and process characterization and how it drives into a risk-based control framework to make sure we are really controlling the things that are critical to the product build," says Garvey.